Persistent Identifiers

 • PID Service: Select which of the available PID services to use for minting or extraction.
 Only one PID service may be used at a time to mint and assign PIDs to items.

-• Assign PID to New Items: Check this box to automatically newly mint or extract an existing PID and assign to every new item in Omeka S, whether it is created in Omeka S or imported.
+• Assign PIDs to new items: Check this box to apply automatically to every new item in Omeka S, whether it is created in Omeka S or imported.
+This will either newly mint PIDs or extract existing PIDs and assign them, depending on your settings.

-• Fields with Existing PIDs: A list of metadata fields separated by commas that may contain PID values within a newly created or imported item.
-If found, the existing PID will be assigned to the item instead of a new PID.
+• Fields with existing PIDs: A list of metadata fields that may contain PID values.
+When an item is created or imported, the module will check these fields for PIDs.
+If found, the existing PID will be assigned to the item (instead of generating a new PID).
+Use the format dcterms:identifier,bibframe:identifier, etc.

 EZID configuration